By DR GREGGORY PINTO

 Twenty-one ejaculates per month

-An Australian study involving 2,338 men showed that men who ejaculated five or more times a week, had a 34 percent less likelihood of developing prostate cancer by the age of 70.
+An Australian study involving 2,338 men showed that men who ejaculated five or more times a week had a 34 percent less likelihood of developing prostate cancer by the age of 70 years old.
 Self-love or with a partner, the act of ejaculating can lower your prostate cancer risk.

 Spice up your diet

-New York researchers at the Centre for Holistic Urology at Columbia Presbyterian Medical Centre recently determined that a herb blend of rosemary, green tea, ginger and oregano, reduced prostate cancer cell growth in their laboratories by 78 percent.
+New York researchers at the Center for Holistic Urology at Columbia Presbyterian Medical Center recently determined that a herb blend of rosemary, green tea, ginger and oregano, reduced prostate cancer cell growth in their laboratories by seventy eight 78 percent.
 The herbal mix is sold as Zyflamend and it is believed to inhibit the activity of COX-2, a protein linked to prostate cancer progression.
 Future studies are needed regarding these promising findings.

 High blood pressure medication